Screening

 - Whether they have withdrawals, no-shows, or violations in their history

-Researchers see the participant's pseudonym, identicon, region, age range, device capability, sample comfort, language fluency, and study history.
-They never see the participant's real name, email address, phone number, or government identification.
-All screening is conducted through anonymized profiles.
+Research teams see the applicant's pseudonym, identicon, region, age range, device capability, sample comfort, language fluency, and study history.
+They never see the applicant's real name, email address, phone number, or government identification.
+All screening is conducted through pseudonymised profiles.